Sourcing and Manufacturing in China

 Pro Tip: Use references and reviews from previous clients to assess supplier credibility.
 Request if the Supplier/Manufacturer has had any experience dealing or delivering to your intended destination

-• Send RFPs/RFQs to shortlisted suppliers detailing specifications and requirements.
+Send RFPs/RFQs to the shortlisted suppliers, detailing the specifications and requirements.

 Pro Tip: Be clear and concise in your RFPs/RFQs to avoid confusion and to receive accurate quotes.
 Providing product designs, markups and samples of your products is essential.
 Visual and physical references ensure written requests are not misinterpreted.